TheComputerInside/CVEsearchbot.py/README.md

 a discord bot token from https://discordapp.com/developers/applications/me in order for the script to work.

-(soon I will just make a dependency installer so you won't have to mess with this)

 This script uses Python 3 and should be compatible with Python 3.6+